1. Home

 Windows 11's Night light settings

 Tip: Some users report that automatically dimming the screen with night light improves battery health on their laptop.
-However, its wise to turn this feature off if the screen dims when you don’t want it to, like when you need to see the real display color (e.g., when using photo editing tools).
+However, it’s wise to turn this feature off if the screen dims when you don’t want it to, like when you need to see the real display color (e.g., when using photo editing tools).

-3. Update graphics drivers
+Update graphics drivers

 While uncommon, outdated graphics drivers can cause the screen to dim or brighten.
 Updating drivers to the latest version should fix the problem.
 You can do this through the display adapters area of Device Manager.
+If you’re still asking why does my screen keep dimming, driver updates are one of the key fixes.

 • Open Device Manager.